twpayne/g-record/README.md

 `genkey filename` generates a random signing key in `filename`.
 It is automatically compiled and invoked during the build process.

-### `sign`
+### `sign-xtp`

-`sign` copies its standard input to its standard output and appends a one line G-record.
+`sign-xtp` copies its standard input to its standard output and appends a one line G-record.
 The G-record is one line hexadecimal encoding of the HMAC-SHA256 of the data read.

-### `vali`
+### `vali-xtp`

-`vali` reads a single file, calculates its HMAC-SHA256 and compares this to the G-record found at the end.
+`vali-xtp` reads a single file, calculates its HMAC-SHA256 and compares this to the G-record found at the end.
 If the file validates successfully then it prints `Validation check passed, data indicated as correct` and returns 0 (success), otherwise it prints `Validation check failed` and returns 1 (failure).

 Example